 You’ll need to take some actions when you first become eligible for Medicare.
 These actions will depend on why you’re eligible for Medicare.

-For example, if you’re eligible through a disability that you receive SSDI for, you’ll be automatically enrolled in original Medicare (parts A and B) after 24 months of SSDI payments.
+If you’re eligible through a disability for which you receive SSDI, you’ll be automatically enrolled in Original Medicare (parts A and B) after 24 months of SSDI payments.

 You’ll need to take additional steps if you want to enroll in other Medicare parts, such as Part C (Medicare Advantage) or Part D.